alunodoisgte/prep/chromessh/README.md

 # [⏪ Login with Chrome SSH Extension](/README.md)

 > 🍎 **Students under 13 will need to have their parents set this up for
-> them at home on the PC the student will be using** since they will not
+> them at home on the PC the student will be using** since the
+> student will not
-> have a full Gmail account at SkilStak™, which is required to
+> have a full [Gmail account at SkilStak™][gmail], which is required to
 > add any extension.
 Parents can
 > follow these steps and consult with their location manager for
 > assistance helping them through this setup at home.